Starkey vs. ReSound Hearing Aids: Our Hands-On Comparison

 Telehealth services are available from both Starkey and ReSound.

-- Starkey offers remote adjustments through their Thrive app
+- Starkey offers remote adjustments through the My Starkey app.

-- ReSound provides similar capabilities through their Smart 3D app and ReSound Assist Live
+- ReSound provides similar capabilities through its Smart 3D app.

-When we tested these remote support features, both performed well.
+When we tested the remote support features, both performed well.
 They allowed minor adjustments without in-person visits.
 ReSound’s video call feature provided a slightly more personal experience during remote consultations.

 User Reviews and Satisfaction

-While individual experiences vary, our research into user reviews revealed some consistent patterns:
+Individual experiences vary, but our research into user reviews revealed some consistent patterns:

 Bottom Line

-Starkey and ReSound both have our stamp of approval, although whether or not they will work for you depends on your needs and priorities.
+Starkey and ReSound both have our stamp of approval, and which one works best for you will depend on your needs and priorities.

-For those seeking more affordable alternatives to these premium brands, consider exploring our guide to the best OTC hearing aids.
+For more affordable alternatives to these premium brands, explore our guide to the best OTC hearing aids.

 Our comprehensive evaluation of Starkey and ReSound hearing aids involved:

-- Expert Consultation: We interviewed audiologists and hearing aid specialists who regularly fit both brands to gather professional insights.
+Expert consultation: We interviewed audiologists and hearing instrument specialists who regularly fit both brands to gather professional insights.

-- Warranty Analysis: We reviewed warranty terms and conditions across different providers to compare coverage options.
+Warranty analysis: We reviewed warranty terms and conditions across providers to compare coverage options.

 Frequently Asked Questions